 New eligibility guidelines took effect in 2015

-Since January 1, 2015, all legally present adults in the Commonwealth of Pennsylvania – parents or not – are eligible for Medicaid with household incomes up to 138 percent of poverty, as long as they meet Medicaid’s immigration requirements.
+Since January 1, 2015, all legally present non-disabled adults under age 65 in the Commonwealth of Pennsylvania – parents or not – are eligible for Medicaid with household incomes up to 138 percent of poverty, as long as they meet Medicaid’s immigration requirements.
 Children are still eligible for Medicaid or CHIP if their household income doesn’t exceed 319 percent of poverty level.

 Closing the coverage gap in Pennsylvania

 For adults, the change in eligibility rules was particularly beneficial for those with household incomes below 100 percent of poverty.
 In 2014, approximately 281,290 Pennsylvania residents – roughly a quarter of the state’s uninsured adult population – were in the coverage gap and had no realistic access to health insurance.
 That changed in 2015 when Medicaid became available for them.